 "This is an emergency": San Francisco Bay Area counties issue stay-at-home order

-The majority of the counties have not yet reached Governor Gavin Newsom's threshold announced a day earlier requiring such an order when 85% of ICU beds at regional hospitals are full, but officials said hospitals in the region will be overwhelmed in the coming weeks when Newsom's order would apply.
+The majority of the counties have not yet reached Governor Gavin Newsom's threshold announced Thursday requiring such an order when 85% of ICU beds at regional hospitals are full, but officials said hospitals in the region will be overwhelmed in the coming weeks when Newsom's order would apply.

 "We don't think we can wait for the state's new restrictions to go into effect.
 This is an emergency," said Contra Costa Health Officer Chris Farnitano.